Climbing Mount Fuji; Everything You Need To Know & FAQ

 Water: Good to start off with at least 1 liter.
 You may buy more along the trail at the mountain huts, although it is a bit pricey.

-Sunglasses: It can get very bright on the mountain, these will prevent your eyes from getting sunburned (it does happen).
+Sunglasses: It can get very bright on the mountain.
+If you wear sunglasses, it will prevent your eyes from getting sunburned (it does happen).

 Snacks: We suggest bringing crackers, candy bars, jerky, chips, cookies, trail mix, fruits, energy bars, and hard candies.
 Add peanut butter, cream cheese, hard cheese, or pepperoni for additional calories and taste.